 Step 2: Now go to Data Tab (ribbon) and select Sort.
 (You can press ALT + D + S)

 Step 3: Once you click on Sort it will open up the below dialogue box.

 Step 3.1: Once small check we need to do here i.e. make sure My data has headers checkbox is ticked.

 Step 4: Under Sort by select the column that we need to sort.
 In this example, we need to sort the second column i.e. Designation.

 Step 5: After this, we need to go to Sort On option.
 Under this select cell color.

 Step 6: As soon as you select Cell color it will enable one more option called Order.
 This is simply in what order your colors should come on top.
 Select the color according to your wish.
 I have selected dark blue to come on top.

 Step 7: Click the OK button, it will sort the data based on the color of the cell.
-One thing we need to notice here is it will only sort the required color all the other colored cells remains unchanged.
+One thing we need to notice here is it will only sort the required color all the other colored cells remain unchanged.

 Note: To sort the same colors together we need to sort 4 times here.
 Each time we need to select each color one at a time.

-We can sort the data based on the cell color.
+We can sort the data based on cell color.
 Similarly, we can sort the data based on the Font Color too.